szczurek9/Legends-of-Wpierdol/README.md

 - More engaging gameplay!
 ### What are you waiting for?
 Download and play!
 System requierments:
-- 64-bit Windows 10/11 or Linux (through Wine)
+- Windows 10/11 or Linux (through Wine)
 - 1 MB free on your hard drive

 Download through Releases on GitHub

+**Download a version that is supported by youd cpu architekture.
+Legends of Wpierdol is avaiable on 32-bit systems (x86) and 64-bit systems (x64)*